jojo157/Delightful-Penguins/README.md

 Performance was tested using Lighthouse, one of Google's web developer tools.
 To improve the SEO of the app, I added a meta description.

 For the Landing Page, the best practices score was 93% due to the hero image been displayed with the incorrect aspect ratio for larger devices.
-I changed the CSS to preserve the aspect ratio of the images using object-fit and object-position properities.
+I changed the CSS to preserve the aspect ratio of the images using object-fit and object-position properties.
 This resulted in the best practices score increasing to 100% and improved the layout for user experience.

 example output from Lighthouse audit for Landing Page.
 ![Lighthouse results for Landing page](media/readme/landing.png)